c0stya/trre/README.md

 <img src="docs/determinization.png" width="80%"/>

 The important part of the modern regex engines is determinization.
 This routine converts the non-deterministic automata to the deterministic one.
 Once converted it has linear time inference on the input string length.
 It is handy but the convertion is exponential in the worst case.
-That's why regex engines use on-the-fly determinization.

 For **`trre`** the similar approach is possible.
-The bad news is that not all the non-deterministic transducers (NFT) can be converted to a deterministic (DFT).
+The bad news is that not all the non-deterministic transducers (**NFT**) can be converted to a deterministic (**DFT**).
 In case of two "bad" cycles with same input labels the algorithm is trapped in the infinite loop of a state creation.
 There is a way to detect such loops but it is expensive (see more in [Allauzen, Mohri, Efficient Algorithms for testing the twins property](https://cs.nyu.edu/~mohri/pub/twins.pdf)).

-The question is should we bother with the rather complex algorithm for transducer determinization.
-The answer is yes.
-The deterministic algorithm works faster on large texts.
-The **`trre`** implements on-the-fly NFT determinization as a separate binary `trre_dft`.
-But be careful.
-It is a prototype with possible bugs.

 ## Performance